 Sure, men are used to their wives and girlfriends spending lots of cash on clothes.
 But these suits cost much, much more than even the most extravagant ball gown.

 In fact, the most costly suit comes in at almost one million dollars.
-With all that in mind, here’s our pick of the most expensive men’s suits in the world today.
+With all that in mind, here’s our pick of the world’s most expensive men’s suits today.

 1. Stuart Hughes Diamond Edition

 Top of our list is currently the most expensive suit in the world.
 Stuart Hughes from Liverpool in the UK is a well-known designer of luxury goods.

 He and world-famous tailor Richard Jewels from Manchester teamed up to create just three of these dark grey suits.

 Nearly a thousand hours went into making these works of art.
 It comes with almost five hundred diamonds on the jackets…

 That’s two hundred and forty carats worth of diamonds right there.
 This ultimate example of decadent luxury is made from cashmere, wool, and silk.
 All of which explains its breathtaking price tag.

 Amosu is not only a men’s clothing expert but also a luxury goods entrepreneur.
 They’ve created some of the most expensive men’s suits in the world.